 Acute toxicity Overexposure to welding fumes can lead to symptoms such as fever, dizziness, nausea and dryness or irritation of the nostrils, throat and eyes.
 Chronic toxicity Overexposure to welding fumes can affect pulmonary function.
 Prolonged inhalation of chromium compounds, above the limits of risk-free exposure, can cause cancer.
+Prolonged inhalation of chromium compounds above the exposure limits can cause cancer.
 Overexposure to manganese and manganese compounds above the limits of risk-free exposure can cause irreversible damage to the central nervous system, including the brain, with symptoms that may include difficulty speaking, lethargy, trembling, muscle weakness, psychological alterations and spastic gait.